crunchypotata/Weather_SDK/README.md

-# weather-sdk-java
+# Weather SDK

-Small Java SDK for OpenWeather API.
+Develop a SDK for accessing a weather API
 Task reference: https://openweathermap.org/api

----

 ## What this SDK provides